 Measurements of free cellobiohydrolase activity (CBH) in the liquid medium gave an indication of the cellulolytic efficiency of the consortium, since CBH is the most representative enzymatic activity for the substrate (microcrystalline cellulose) used in the fermentations (Sharma et al. 2018).
 As shown in Fig. 3 , at 30 °C, the presence of T. reesei resulted in higher CBH activities in the fermentation medium which is in accordance with the results on SCFA production shown in Fig. 2 a, b.
 The CBH activities during the fermentations at 39 °C were slightly better than in 30 °C (for both fermentations in the absence of T. reesei), indicating that probably some cellulolytic microorganisms present in the rumen remain more active at higher temperature.

 Methanogenic activity during cellulose fermentations to SCFAs by the rumen microbial community

 Carbon loss to by-products should be minimized in order to maximize the yields of the conversion process.
 Methane was considered as a major potential by-product, since methanogenic microbial strains are part of the rumen microbiome (Moss et al. 2000).
 Therefore, the carbon loss in the form of methane was investigated and the effect of methanogenic inhibitors on the SCFAs yields was evaluated.
 The methane production during the experiments was measured with or without the addition of a chemical inhibitor of the methanogenic activity (Fig. S3).
 As shown, during the experiments with T. reesei biofilm, at 30 °C, without the methanogens’ inhibitor (2-bromoethane sulfonate), the accumulated methane production reached 0.4 g at the end of fermentation, while it was eliminated when the inhibitor was added.
 The initial carbon available in the form of cellulose was 16.2 g.
 The carbon loss (0.3 g) due to the CH4 production corresponded to 2% of the total carbon mass available in the form of cellulose, and thus was considered negligible.
 This is also reflected on the production of SCFAs with or without inhibition of the methanogens, where as shown in Fig. 4 , no statistically significant difference was observed.
 Methane production during the fermentation with the rumen community alone was in all cases lower, even without the addition of a methanogens’ inhibitor, and even at 39 °C, which is the optimum temperature for rumen metabolism.

 Effect of pH on production and composition of SCFAs

 The pH range to be studied was selected on the basis of the rumen physiological pH as well as the optimum pH of the fungus which formed the biofilm.
 Rumen pH ranges from 6.2 to 6.5 while the optimum pH for Trichoderma reesei is 5.
 The range that was therefore tested in the experiments with this fungus was from 5 to 6.5.
 In Fig. 5 , the production of SCFAs for the different pH tested is shown.
 In the early stages of the fermentation, the acidogenic activity was higher at pH 5 and pH 6.5 than at pH 5.5 and pH 6.
 The highest SCFA yield (0.57 g/g of substrate) was achieved at pH 6.5 after 192 h of fermentation.
 At this point, the selectivities for acetic and butyric acid were 0.54 g/g and 0.22 g/g of total SCFAs, respectively (Fig. S4).
 However, at pH 6.5, the concentration of total SCFAs started to decrease after 200 h of fermentation.
 This decrease was not correlated to any methane production.
 The consumption of SCFAs could be attributed to consortium members which presumably are favored at higher pH values.
 At pH 5, a more stable production rate was maintained throughout the experiments probably also due to the better stability of the T. reesei cellulolytic enzymes at this pH resulting in a high cellulolytic efficiency for longer time.

 Although duplicate experiments were performed at different time periods, and consequently they were inoculated with potentially different rumen microbial communities, the evolution of the SCFAs production did not change significantly from one period to the other (Fig. 5 ).
 However, an increase in all absolute values of SCFA concentrations can be observed in the case of the second set of replicates.
-These concentrations (presumably attributed to differences in inoculum) are also higher than those reported in previous experiments (Fig.
+These concentrations (presumably attributed to differences in inoculum) are also higher than those reported in previous experiments (Fig. 2 , Fig. 4 ).